askap-vast/vast-pipeline/docs/using/runconfig.md

 Float.
 Monitor forced extractions are not performed when the location is within 3 beamwidths of the image edge.
 This parameter scales this distance by the value set, which can help avoid errors when the 3 beamwidth limit is insufficient to avoid extraction failures.
 Defaults to 1.2.

 **`source_monitoring.cluster_threshold`**
 Float.
 A argument directly passed to the [forced photometry package](https://github.com/askap-vast/forced_phot/) used by the pipeline.
 It defines the multiple of `major_axes` to use for identifying clusters.
 Defaults to 3.0.
+To turn off clustering, set it to 0.

 **`source_monitoring.allow_nan`**
 Boolean.
 A argument directly passed to the [forced photometry package](https://github.com/askap-vast/forced_phot/) used by the pipeline.
 It defines whether `NaN` values are allowed to be present in the extraction area in the rms or background maps. `True` would mean that `NaN` values are allowed.
 Defaults to False.